torvalds/linux/Documentation/i2c/gpio-fault-injection.rst

 change its state to either force it low or to release it again.
 So, by using "echo 0 > sda" you force SDA low and thus, data cannot be transmitted.
-The bus master under test should detect this condition and trigger a bus recovery (see I2C specification version 4, section 3.1.16) using the helpers of the Linux I2C core (see 'struct bus_recovery_info').
+The bus master under test should detect this condition and trigger a bus recovery (see I2C specification version 4, section 3.1.16) using the helpers of the GNU/Linux I2C core (see 'struct bus_recovery_info').
 However, the bus recovery will not succeed because SDA is still pinned low until you manually release it again with "echo 1 > sda".
 A test with an automatic release can be done with the